ivarprudnikov/ivarprudnikov.com/_drafts/2018-12-20-run-tensorflow-scripts-nodejs-server-deployed-aws-docker-container.md

 CMD ["npm", "start"]
 ```

-If you are not very familiar with _Docker_ then all it does is installs _Node.js_ with `nvm` which is also installed, then copies over the files and installs _Python_ dependencies for scripts:
+If you are not very familiar with _Docker_ then all it does is installs _Node.js_ along with `nvm`, then copies over the files and installs _Python_ dependencies for scripts:

 ```dockerfile
 COPY generator/requirements.txt $GENERATOR_PATH/requirements.txt